umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/relation/index.md

 ## Get by id

-Get a specific relation by its integer id.
+Get a specific relation by its `integer` ID.

 **URL**: `/relation/{id}`